Add an exotic flair to your garden. The purple passion vine is one of my all-time favorite plants. It is easy to grow passion vines in Phoenix.

 Does Passiflora prefer sun or shade?

 Passiflora vines prefer 6-8 hours of sun per day.
-Plant your vine where it receives morning sun with partial afternoon shade in Phoenix and it will be happy.
+Plant your vine where it receives morning sun with afternoon shade in Phoenix and it will be happy.
+They do well in either the east or north side of the yard.
+I found the one planted on the east side of my yard flowers more profusely than the one on the north side.

 How to Care for Passion Vine